sumerc/gilstats.py/README.md

 ## Performance

-Since we are using `eBPF`, the performance overhead during monitoring is nearly zero.
+Since we are using `eBPF`, the performance overhead during monitoring is minimal.

 ## Future